duckworthd/transmogrifier/_posts/2013-04-22-why-does-l1-produce-sparsity.markdown

   **Dual Norms** Since we're primarily concerned with $\Omega(x) = ||x||_1$, let's plug that in.
-In the following, it'll actually be easier to prove things about any norm, so we'll drop the 1 from here on out.
+In the following, it'll actually be easier to prove things about any norm, so we'll drop the 1 for the rest of this section.

   Recal the definition of a dual norm.
 In particular, the dual norm of a norm
 $||\cdot||$ is defined as,